-- Follow manufacturer's instructions. - Explanation of the importance and demonstration of washing, drying and storing as below, is to be discussed with all women when they are given a pump kit. - A labelled bucket for storage is given for entire length of stay, along with single use lint free cloths and washing up liquid. - After each use parent to wash hands prior to washing kit. - Preferably parent, or gloved HCW, to disassemble all parts prior to washing; - Remove the tubing and cap and membrane from the pump flange and set aside; - Tubing does not need to be washed.
+- Follow manufacturer's instructions. - Explanation of the importance and demonstration of washing, drying and storing as below, is to be discussed with all women when they are given a pump kit. - A labelled bucket for storage is given for entire length of stay, along with single use lint free cloths and washing up liquid. - After each use, the mother is to wash hands prior to washing kit. - Preferably the mother, or a gloved HCW, is to disassemble all parts prior to washing. - Remove the tubing and cap and membrane from the pump flange and set aside. - Tubing does not need to be washed.
 Discard if milk is in tubing.
-If condensation is in tubing take flange end off tubing and run pump for several minutes until tubing is dry.
+If condensation is in tubing, take flange end off tubing and run pump for several minutes until tubing is dry.
 If not drying, discard. - Rinse all flange pieces under cool running water and then submerge and wash in supplied bucket of warm soapy water using a single use cloth.
 Rinse well under warm running water followed by cool running water to ensure all traces of milk and soap have been removed. - Dry thoroughly with single use cloth.
 Do not air dry. - Rinse and dry bucket thoroughly with single use cloth and store kit in covered bucket - Label to be placed on lid of bucket showing date and time kit opened.
-For 24 hour (or maximum eight uses) kits, the label is to be checked off after each use, and kit discarded as per manufacturer's instructions. - After single patient use dispose of breast flange in recycling bin and the remaining parts in the general waste; - Discard kit sooner if kit loses suction or ceases working effectively.
+The kit can be used for 24 hours, or for a maximum of eight uses.
+The label is to be checked off after each use, and the kit should be discarded as per manufacturer's instructions. - After single patient use, dispose of breast flange in recycling bin and the remaining parts in the general waste. - Discard kit sooner if the kit loses suction or ceases working effectively.